hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Responsibilities:

+1. At node startup
+    - read all rosters, `TssMessageTransactions`, and `TssVoteTransactions` from the state.
+    - If a candidate roster exists and has sufficient votes to be adopted, rotate the rosters.
+    - send the active roster to the `TssMessageCreator` and `TssMessageValidator`.
+    - If it exists, send the candidate roster to the `TssMessageCreator` and `TssMessageValidator`.
+    - send all `TssMessageTransactions` to the `TssMessageValidator`.
+    - send all `TssVoteTransactions` to the `TssMessageValidator`.
+    - wait for the pubic shares and ledger id to come back for the active roster.
+    - Verify that the returned ledger id matches what exists in the state.
+        - (NOTE: handling changes to the LedgerId are addressed in the `TSS-Ledger-ID-Updates` proposal.)
+    - If there was no Ledger Id in the state, set the ledger Id in the state.
-1. Handle `TssMessage` system transactions
+2. Handle `TssMessageTransaction` system transactions
     - handled in consensus order
     - Verify the signature on the `TssMessageTransaction` is valid.
+    - determine the next sequence number to use for the `TssMessageMap` key.
     - insert into the `TssMessageMap` if it is legal to do so
-        - don’t insert multiple messages for the same share
+        - don’t insert multiple messages for the same share index
-        - don’t insert any messages if voting window has closed
-    - if inserted into the TSS data map, ensure that the message is forwarded to the TSS Message Validator
+    - if successfully inserted into the `TssMessageMap`, send the `TssMessageTransaction` to the `TssMessageValidator`.
-    - if it is a self TSS message, forward the message to the TSS Message creator.
-2. Handle `TssVote` system transactions
+3. Handle `TssVoteTransaction` system transactions
-    - handled in consensus order
     - Verify the signature on the `TssVoteTransaction` is valid.
-    - Count the number of yes votes for the candidate roster, if the threshold is met, do nothing.
+    - insert into the `TssVoteMap` if it is legal to do so.
-    - If the threshold is not met:
-      - If there already exists a vote from the node in the state, do nothing.
+        - don’t insert multiple votes from the same node.
-      - Otherwise,add the vote to the `TssVoteMap` and forward the vote to the TSS Message Validator.
+    - Send the `TssVoteTransaction` to the TSS Message Validator.
-    - If the total of yes votes is equal to the threshold, notify the TSS Message Validator that voting is closed.
-    - If the number of `TssVoteTransactions` in the `TssVoteMap` is equal to the number of shares in the candidate roster, notify the TSS Message Validator that voting is closed.
-    - When voting is closed as the result of a new vote,
-        - if the “yes” votes win, the candidate roster is now officially confirmed, and will be adopted at the next upgrade boundary
-        - If there are not a threshold number of yes votes, the candidate roster will never be adopted.
-3. When a new candidate roster is set.
-    - inform the TSS message creator that there is a new candidate roster
+4. At end of round handling
-    - inform the TSS message validator that there is a new candidate roster
+    - Detect if there is a new candidate roster set in the state.
-4. Update Metrics
-    - indicate whether there is a candidate roster
-    - the current number of TSS messages collected for the candidate roster
-    - the current number of votes collected for the candidate roster
+    - send the candidate roster to the `TssMessageCreator` and `TssMessageValidator`.
-        - keep different metrics both for “no” votes and “yes” votes
-5. On First Round After Restart (After PCES Replay and Reconnect)
-    - if there is no candidate roster, take no action
-    - if voting is closed, take no action
-    - if this node’s TSSMessages are not recorded in the TSSData map, send a message to the TSS message creator (so it can resubmit the node’s TSS message)
-    - if this node’s vote is not recorded in the TSS data map, inform the TSS message validator that we still need to do validation.
+    - if the previous candidate roster has been replaced, use its saved roster hash to clear the roster map of the old candidate roster and clear the `TssMessageMap` and `TssVoteMap` of entries related to the roster hash.

 #### TSS Message Creator

-The TSS message creator is responsible for generating a node’s TSSMessages.
+The TSS message creator is responsible for generating a node’s TSSMessages for its shares.
 This runs as its own asynchronous thread since this may be a computationally expensive operation.

 Internal Elements:

-1. TSS Message Manager
-2. active roster field
+1. active roster hash
-3. candidate roster field
+2. candidate roster hash
+3. Map<RosterHash, Roster> rosters
+4. Map<RosterHash, List<PairingPrivateKey>> privateShares
+5. NodeId (constructor)
+6. TssEncryptionKey (constructor)

 Inputs:

-1. Active Roster (Constructor)
+1. Active Roster (Wire)
 2. Candidate Roster (Wire)
-3. Self TSS Message (Wire)
+3. private shares (Wire)
-4. Voting Closed Notification (Wire)

-Input Invariants:

-1. Self TSS Messages must be received after the candidate roster is set.
-2. The candidate roster is not set if the voting is already closed.

 `On Active Roster`:

-1. Set this roster as the active roster.
+1. If the new active roster is the same as the existing one, do nothing.
+2. If the new active roster == the candidate roster,
+    1. clear the candidate roster hash.
+    2. clear the maps of the previous active roster data.
-    1. If the candidate roster is set and the candidate roster is not the active roster, then (re)start the TSS Message Manager with the active roster and candidate roster.
+3. If there existed a previous active roster and the candidate roster is different from the new active roster, log an error.
+4. Set the new active roster
-    2. If the candidate roster is set and the candidate roster is the active roster, then clear the candidate roster, clear the TTS Message List, and stop the TSS Message Manager
+5. If the active roster has private shares set and there exists a candidate roster, then `createTssMessageTransactions`.

 `On Candidate Roster`:

 1. If the internal candidate roster is set and equal to the input candidate roster, do nothing.
 2. else, set the internal candidate roster.
-3. if the active roster is set, (re)start the TSS Message Manager with the active roster and candidate roster.
+3. If the active roster has private shares set and there exists a candidate roster, then `createTssMessageTransactions`.

-`On Self TSS Message`:
+`On Private Shares`:

+1. record the private shares in the internal private shares map for the appropriate roster hash.
+2. If the active roster has private shares set and there exists a candidate roster, then `createTssMessageTransactions`.

+`createTssMessageTransactions`:

+1. For each private share belonging to the active roster:
-1. If the TSS Message Manager is active, forward the message to the TSS Message Manager.
+    1. Use the TSS-Library to generate a TSS Message for the share private key and public keys for the candidate roster.
-2. else log an error indicating that the TSS Message was received before the candidate roster was set.

-`On Voting Closed Notification`:

-1. Stop the TSS Message Manager.

-##### TSS Message Manager

-1. Keep a list of Self TSS Messages that have been received.
-2. `On Start`:
-    1. Wait the configured time period to receive any previously sent Self TSS Messages (relevant for restarts)
-    2. For each share assigned to this node in the active roster that we do not have a Self TSS message for, generate a TSS Message from the share for the candidate roster and submit a signed system transaction with the TSS Message.
+    2. submit a system `TssMessageTransaction` with the TSS Message.
-    3. If a TSS Message does not come back through consensus within a configured time period, resubmit the TSS Message.

-3. `On TSS Message`:
-    1. verify the signature on the self TSS Message, log an error if the signature is invalid.
-    2. stop resending the TSS Message that matches the one we received and added to the internal list.

 #### TSS Message Validator